-The following enrolment documents can be downloaded at the scheme website: http://www.cmft.nhs.uk/uknegasrepsci.aspx :-
+The following enrolment documents can be downloaded at the scheme website: https://mft.nhs.uk/saint-marys/services/gynaecology/reproductive-medicine/ukneqasreproductive-science/:-

 - Participants' handbook

-- · Distribution schedules and price list
+- Distribution schedules and price list

-- Enrolment form
+- 'New lab' Enrolment form

 UK NEQAS laboratory identifier code - On enrolment, each participant is given a unique laboratory code (now shared across all UK NEQAS centres), which remains associated with that participant indefinitely.
 Reattribution of codes and data can be accomplished where laboratories close, merge or de-merge.
 Participant codes must not be disclosed to third parties.